‘Spider-Man’ surpasses $1B globally in second weekend

 AP Film Writer

-Peter Parker’s good fortune continued over the holiday weekend.
+Peter Parker’s good fortune continued over the holiday weekend as Hollywood prepares to close the books on a turbulent 2021.
 Even with some mighty competition from new Matrix and Sing movies, and rising concerns over the omicron variant, “Spider-Man: No Way Home” stayed in the No. 1 spot and netted a few more milestones too including crossing the $1 billion mark globally.

 According to studio estimates Sunday “Spider-Man” added $81.5 million over the three-day weekend, down 69% from its first weekend.
 The Sony and Marvel film has now grossed $467 million from North American theaters, more than doubling the domestic grosses of 2021′s previous No. 1 film, “Shang-Chi and the Legend of the Ten Rings.”

-With $587.1 million from 61 overseas markets, “Spider-Man” has grossed $1.05 billion globally, making it the highest earner of the pandemic.
-It’s the first film of the pandemic to cross $1 billion and the second-fastest film ever to do so — and this without the benefit of China release.
+With $587.1 million from 61 overseas markets, in just 12 days of release, “Spider-Man” has grossed $1.05 billion globally.
+It’s the first film of the pandemic to cross $1 billion and is tied with “Star Wars: The Force Awakens” for being the third-fastest film ever to do so — and this without the benefit of its release in China.

 Universal’s “Sing 2” came in second place with an estimated $23.8 million, while Warner Bros.’
 “The Matrix Resurrections” grossed $12 million to take third place.